 When it comes to average download connection speeds we report publicly on three variations: 3G, 4G and overall speed.
 Measured in Mbps, our 3G and 4G speed metrics reflect the average download speeds our users’ experience on each type of network over the course of the data collection period.

 Overall download speed represents the typical everyday speeds a user experiences across an operator’s mobile data networks.
 It is calculated as a weighted average of the individual 3G and 4G speeds based on the proportion of time typical users spend connected to each.
 If users cannot connect to an LTE network due to low availability, their overall speeds will also drop as they will spend more time on 3G connections (which can be up to 4 to 5 times slower than an LTE connection).

 Latency – Quantifying the lag

 Latency refers to the delay users experience as data makes a round trip through the network.
 If the latency of your network is high, you’ll experience a lot more lag time.
-We measure our latency metrics in milliseconds for both 3G and 4G connections – the lower the latency value, the more responsive the network.
+We measure our latency metrics in milliseconds for both 3G, 4G and overall – the lower the latency value, the more responsive the network.

-Both our download and latency speed tests are run on content delivery networks (CDN) that host the most popular internet destinations (not on dedicated testing servers where requests might follow a different route to normal traffic or indeed be prioritized in a way that isn’t representative), helping us to accurately understand typical user experience.
+Both our download, upload and latency speed tests are run on content delivery networks (CDN) that host the most popular internet destinations (not on dedicated testing servers where requests might follow a different route to normal traffic or indeed be prioritized in a way that isn’t representative), helping us to accurately understand typical user experience.